-Last week on Sunday, May 31, 2020, a stray puppy showed up at our house.
-We didn’t plan on a new pet, especially since Bravo-Dawg currently has major health challenges–read about that here.
-As it turns out, Bravo adopted the new baby as his very own comfort-pup.
+On Sunday, May 31, 2020, a stray puppy showed up at our house.
+We didn’t plan on a new pet, especially since Bravo-Dawg developed major health challenges–read about that here.
+As it turned out, Bravo adopted the new baby as his very own comfort-pup.
 They remained inseparable until we lost Bravo in March 2021.
 Sometimes God sends unexpected blessings that have four feet and fur.
 So now Shadow-Pup has joined our household, continuing to be our comfort puppy.

 Healthy interactions with other pets (and species) offer unique environmental, social and emotional enrichment opportunities.
 No, I’m not talking about grazing in the kitty litter box!
 The critters actually learn each others’ language, entertain one another, and teach respect for one another.
 In the best situations, they develop a bond that’s equal to the love we share with them.
 Success in this arena prepares baby animals to better deal with future challenges, like visiting the vet and being handled by strangers with weird hospital smells.